poac-dev/poac/README.md

 Poac can download project's dependencies and compile a project.
 Please see [poac.pm](https://poac.pm), [installation instructions](https://doc.poac.pm/en/getting-started/installation.html), and [The Poac Book](https://doc.poac.pm) for more details.

 :warning: Caution!
-Currently in development and cannot be used.
+Currently under development and cannot be used.

 ## Demo